The brain health assessment is part of the Brain Health Centre.

 Everyone who attends the BHC brain health assessment for medical tests is also given the opportunity to take part in research.
 This research will help improve the diagnosis and treatments available for people with memory problems.

-The brain health assessment is a pilot as part of longer-term project to improve memory services.
-This pilot phase, jointly led by Professor Clare Mackay (BRC Theme Lead) and Dr Lola Martos (Clinical Lead) will include 150 patients from the South Oxfordshire clinic over a 6-month period.
+The brain health assessment is a pilot as part of a longer-term project to improve memory services.
+This pilot phase is jointly led by Professor Clare Mackay (BRC Theme Lead) and Dr Lola Martos (Clinical Lead) and includes patients from the South Oxfordshire clinic.
 The objective is to provide better quality data to ‘empower’ the diagnosis and to create the translational interface for evaluating new imaging/cognitive biomarkers.